ultimate guide to buying china tiles

 China makes more than half of the world’s ceramic tiles, which just goes to show they’ve got a really strong production and supply setup, not to mention stable output.
 When it comes to quality and price, it’s up to each buyer to figure out what works best for you based on your own requirements.

-Why are Chinese tiles so cheap?
+3. Why are Chinese tiles so cheap compare to other countries?

 I think the main reason can be in these three reasons: